+TBD TBD Registration deadline for APMLE Part I in July 2024

-TBD TBD APMLE Part I TBD TBD APMSA Annual House of Delegate es
+TBD TBD APMLE Part I

+TBD TBD APMSA Annual House of Delegates

-Calendar revised 7/1/21
+Calendar revised 11/07/20203

 Important Notes Regarding the Academic Calendar

 Each program has its own calendar which you can consult for specific information regarding the dates for the start and end of each semester, examination periods, deadlines for adding or dropping courses, periods of clinical rotations, dates for winter breaks and/or specifics of Spring Breaks and perhaps other variations in the calendar for that program.
 Please note that the school buildings close at 3pm on Fridays and are closed on all Saturdays.